Tarpelite/tianyuc.github.io/index.md

 # About Me

-My name is Tianyu Chen (陈天宇), a second-year PhD student at Beihang University (former BUAA), supervised by [Prof. Jianxin Li](http://act.buaa.edu.cn/lijx/index.html).
+My name is Tianyu Chen (陈天宇), a second-year PhD student at ACT Lab of Beihang University (former BUAA), supervised by [Prof. Jianxin Li](http://act.buaa.edu.cn/lijx/index.html).

 My research interests include domain adaptation, pre-trained models, and the privacy and robustness concerns in deep learning.